 - Limited to 210 pounds of resistance which can’t be elevated anymore

-- Might be huge and spacious for some
+- It might be huge and spacious for some

 - Lack of a quick-change system